Pentagon to deploy Grok AI across military networks despite global controversies

 .

-The decision comes just days after Grok drew global outcry for generating highly sexualized deepfake images of people without their consent
+The timing of this announcement has drawn significant attention, coming just days after Grok drew global outcry for generating highly sexualized deepfake images of people without their consent

 1